intelsmartedgeons/docs/experience-kits/developer-experience-kit/advanced-installation/install-image-target-system.md

 ```
 # Install the Image on the Target System

-This section explains how to install the the Intel® Smart Edge Open Developer Experience Kit image on the target system and begin using Smart Edge Open cluster.
+This section explains how to install the the Intel® Smart Edge Developer Experience Kit image on the target system and begin using Smart Edge cluster.

 ## Optional: Enable Security Support in the BIOS